junxit/us-congress-bills-115/metadata.md

 - 2018-01-16 — The House Committee on Rules reported an original measure, H. Rept.
 115-519, by Ms. Cheney.
 - 2018-01-16 — The House Committee on Rules reported an original measure, H. Rept.
 115-519, by Ms. Cheney.
 - 2018-01-16 — The rule also provides for proceedings during the period from January 22, 2018 through January 26, 2018.
+- 2018-01-18 — Considered as privileged matter. (consideration: CR H494-503)
+- 2018-01-18 — Considered as unfinished business. (consideration: CR H512-513)
+- 2018-01-18 — DEBATE - The House proceeded with one hour of debate on H. Res.
+694.
+- 2018-01-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-18 — On agreeing to the resolution Agreed to by the Yeas and Nays: 228 - 189 (Roll no. 30). (text CR H494)
+- 2018-01-18 — On ordering the previous question Agreed to by the Yeas and Nays: 229 - 190 (Roll no. 29). (consideration: CR H512)
+- 2018-01-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+694, the Chair put the question on ordering the previous question, and by voice vote announced that the ayes prevailed.
+Mr. McGovern demanded the yeas and nays, and the Chair postponed further proceedings on the question of ordering the previous question until later in the legislative day.
+- 2018-01-18 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 228 - 189 (Roll no. 30).(text CR H494)